SteelCompendium/data-bestiary-md/Dwarf Gunner.md

 - ✦ ≤11: 4 damage; push 1
 - ★ 12–16: 7 damage; push 3

 Effect: If the target is adjacent to a wall or object after the power roll is resolved, they are restrained (EoT).
 A target restrained by a dwarf can be pushed by this attack.

+**5 Malice**
-5 Malice: If the target is pushed into another creature, both the target and the creature are restrained (EoT).
+If the target is pushed into another creature, both the target and the creature are restrained (EoT).

 **Ensnaring Chains (5 Malice)**